How Long Does Rubber Mulch Last?

 What is Rubber Mulch?

-Rubber mulch is made from used rubber tyres of all sizes which are have the steel bands removed and are shredded into pellets, or crumb, of various sizes.
+Rubber mulch is made from used rubber tyres which have had the steel bands removed and are shredded into pellets, or crumb, of various sizes.
 Magnets are used to try to remove all the leftover bits of metal that could cause injury, after which colours can be added to the shredded rubber to give it a better appearance.

-It is fast becoming a popular playground surface mostly because it has a reputation for being a great shock absorber.
-It is also used for covering surfaces like equestrian centres, artificial sports pitches and even for landscaping purposes.
+It is fast becoming a popular playground surface mostly because rubber is naturally a great shock absorber.
+It is also used for covering sports surfaces like equestrian centres, artificial football pitches and even for landscaping purposes.

-Rubber mulch requires little maintenance, raking or replacing, and since it’s heavier than some natural alternatives it doesn’t blow around when it's windy.
+Rubber mulch requires little maintenance, raking or replacing, and since it’s heavier than some natural alternatives it doesn’t blow around when it's windy, or wash away so easily in the rain.

 It can last up to 10 years before it will need replacing.